-Christian is Head of the Entrepreneurial Governance and Operating Directors business unit, based in Zug.
-He is a member of the Global Investment Committee, the Private Equity Direct Investment Committee and the Global Direct Debt Investment Committee.
+Christian Unger is Head of the Operating Directors and Entrepreneurial Governance business unit, based in Zug.
 He is a member of the Board of Directors of the firm's portfolio companies Civica and SPi Global.
-He has been with Partners Group since 2013 and has 25 years of industry experience in the media and digital space.
+Christian is a member of Partners Group's Global Executive Board and has been with the firm since 2013, bringing 26 years of industry experience in the media and digital space.
 Prior to joining Partners Group, he was global CEO of Ringier AG, Switzerland's largest media company.
 During that time, he was also Chairman of Betty Bossi AG and board member of Scout24, jobs.ch, RingierAxelSpringer AG and Publigroupe AG.
-Before Ringier, he was CEO of QXL Ricardo, a publicly listed ecommerce company (at the LSE in London) which he sold to Naspers for 2bn CHF in 2008.
-He started his career at Bertelsmann AG and holds a master's degree in economics from the European Business School, Germany.
+Before Ringier, he was CEO of QXL Ricardo/Allegro, a publicly listed e-commerce company (at the LSE in London) which he sold to Naspers for 2bn CHF in 2008.
+Christian started his career at Bertelsmann AG and holds a master's degree in economics from the European Business School, Germany.